Tijuana

-According to Statista in May 2022, Tijuana has the highest homicide rate in the world.
+Despite its popularity as a tourist destination, Tijuana is a hotbed of crime, especially violent crime, due to the extensive presence of organized crime and Mexican cartels.
+It regularly ranks among the most violent cities by homicide rate.
+According to Statista in August 2023, Tijuana had the second highest homicide rate in the world.
+Incidents involving the murder or kidnapping of foreigners since the 2000s have also sparked travel fears and affected Tijuana's status among international tourists.

 Name

 The city's name comes from the rancho that Santiago Argüello Moraga established in 1829 on his Mexican land grant, naming it Rancho Tía Juana.

 The first Spanish mission referred to the settlement variously as Rancho Tía Juana, Tihuan and finally, Tijuana.
-While the Mexican city standardized to Tijuana, the American term for both the river and a U.S. settlement which is now part of San Ysidro, when it that portion was renamed in approximately 1916.
+While the city was founded as "Tijuana" in 1889, "Tia Juana" remained the English-language name for the river, as well as a U.S. settlement that is now part of San Ysidro, until approximately 1916.